Skip to main content

 Public universities’ challenges

-The Michigan Constitution mandates statewide elections for the university boards, a system some education have called to change because voters often don't know much about the candidates.
+The Michigan Constitution mandates statewide elections for the university boards, a system some in education have called to change because voters often don't know much about the candidates.

 Each board faces challenges, and members will work with new presidents at all three universities.
 U-M President Santa Ono started October 2022, WSU President Kimberly Espy took the helm August 2023, MSU President Kevin Guskiewicz started March 2024.